Connect with Camargo today.Contact Us

 You may be wondering why 5 years of NCE exclusivity matters if the company also got 7-years or orphan drug exclusivity, to run concurrently.
 The answer is that both the NCE exclusivity and the ODE exclusivity for deutetrabenazine hinged on the same determination of “not the same drug.”

-If it had been determined that deutetrabenazine and tetrabenazine were in fact the “same drug,” obtaining exclusivity under the orphan drug regulations would have required a demonstration that deutetrabenazine was clinically superior to tetrabenazine (or costly and time-consuming litigation to challenge this outcome, as previously blogged).
+If it had been determined that deutetrabenazine and tetrabenazine were in fact the “same drug,” obtaining exclusivity under the orphan drug regulations would have required a demonstration that deutetrabenazine was clinically superior to tetrabenazine (or costly and time-consuming litigation to challenge this outcome.
 In this case, Austedo would probably only have received 3-years of exclusivity as per the non-NCE or Hatch-Waxman Amendments.

 In the end, Austedo gets to enjoy 5-year NCE exclusivity expiring on April 3, 2022 and 7-year ODE expiring on April 3, 2024; both were dependent on the determination of “not the same drug” as tetrabenazine based on a “structure-based approach,” entailing a “non-ester covalent bond.”
 Changes to a compound that result in functional differences (which can have a significant clinical benefit) but not structural differences, however, do not meet the FDA’s “structure-based approach” and thus, are considered the “same drug” negating the ability to obtain NCE.
 For an orphan indication, the “same drug” as a previously designated drug would require a demonstration of clinical superiority to be eligible for 7 years of ODE.